Santa Claus is coming to Town!

 The Wind Games takes place at Windoor Realfly, Empuriabrava, Spain on Friday 3 - Saturday 4 February.
 Editor's note – Don't book an early flight on Sunday, the party is always epic!

-There are cash prizes in each event, totalling around 30,000 euros.
-Prize allocation per discipline is shown in the table below (after the video), subject to a minimum number of teams entering.
+There are cash prizes in each event, as shown in the table above, subject to a minimum number of teams entering.
 If 8 or more teams, the prize money will be awarded to first, second and third place teams.
-With 6 or 7 teams entering, then only the winning team will receive the cash.
+With 6 or 7 teams entering, then the winning team only will receive the cash.

 Find out more or Register for the Wind Games here